-- Agendas for the Middlesex Centre Council meetings are posted the Friday prior to the meeting.
+- Agendas for the Middlesex Centre Council meetings are posted by the Friday prior to the meeting.
+Please see below.

-- For copies of historical agendas, minutes and reports not available on the website, please contact the Municipal Clerk.
+- Meeting agendas, minutes and reports from 2016 to 2019 are available on the website.
+For copies of older agendas and minutes, including 2020, please contact the Municipal Clerk.

 - If you are submitting correspondence to Council or Committees, your name may be included on the agenda and published on the municipal website.
 Your name and address may be included in meeting agenda/minutes if necessary to identify the issue to be considered by Council.